braph-software/BRAPH-2/tutorials/general/tut_ba/readme.md

 > ![Save a brain atlas figure](fig11.jpg)
 >
 > **Figure 11.
 Save a brain atlas figure.**
-> BRAPH 2.0 provides different options that allow saving a figure with different resolutions and color modes, adequate to any requirement for presentations and publicaitons.
+> BRAPH 2.0 provides different options that allow saving a figure with different resolutions and color modes, adequate to any requirement for presentations and publications.